tagohd/mono/Talk/Talk - Characters/(Talk) Case Weston.md

 [Sudo]: Funny coming up with these ideas when the game is not being made.
 #Gameplay

-gameplay:: "Case heroically sacrifices himself in the final battle against AL, which includes yet another scripted game over. ([[(Talk) Case Weston#The Things He Does For Love|ref]])", "Different endings, most of which boil down to &quot;Just Monika&quot;", "The game display changes to reflect Luke's protanopia after that fact is revealed.
+vnViable:: "Case heroically sacrifices himself in the final battle against AL, which includes yet another scripted game over. ([[(Talk) Case Weston#The Things He Does For Love|ref]])", "Different endings, most of which boil down to &quot;Just Monika&quot;", "The game display changes to reflect Luke's protanopia after that fact is revealed.
 (Maybe this only makes sense if the game is in first-person.)"

 #general #Character/Case-Weston #Talk/Character #issues